 - Determining a meaningful change in study outcomes

-- Clarifying how patients think about the tradeoffs of these benefits and risks for a given technology
+- Clarifying how patients think about the tradeoffs of the benefits and risks for a given technology

-Patient preference information has been used in multiple regulatory submissions and has informed CDRH's regulatory decision-making.
-Seventeen patient preference studies sponsored by industry have been completed or are in the pipeline.
+PPI has been used in multiple regulatory submissions and has informed CDRH's regulatory decision-making.
+Twenty-three patient preference studies sponsored by industry have been completed or are in process.

 - CDRH conducted a patient preference information study that was used to inform deliberations surrounding the approval of a medical product – the first approved device for treating obesity.
 Deliberations considered information from an FDA-sponsored survey on patient preferences related to obesity devices.

 - Home hemodialysis has rare but serious adverse events that require having a caregiver present.
-The sponsor conducted a patient preference information study that showed some patients were willing to accept the risk in exchange of doing dialysis at home alone.
-This study informed a label expansion for the home hemodialysis device.
+A medical device company conducted a patient preference information study that showed some patients were willing to accept the risk in exchange of doing dialysis at home alone.
+This study informed expanding the labeled indications for the home hemodialysis device.

-- Collecting qualitative feedback from patients proved helpful in enhancing the safety of a continuous glucose monitor and insulin pump for children.
+- Collecting qualitative feedback from patients helped enhance the safety of a continuous glucose monitor and insulin pump for children.
 CDRH discussed concerns with patients and parents about the safety of using an insulin pump in the young pediatric population.
-Based on this feedback, CDRH worked with the company to develop additional risk mitigations that included a lockout feature preventing unintended insulin boluses.
+Based on this feedback, CDRH worked with the company to develop additional risk mitigations that included a lockout feature to prevent unintended insulin doses.

 For more information, see How Patient Preferences Contribute to Regulatory Decisions for Medical Devices.

 CDRH is committed to integrating the patient voice into our decision-making.
 We acknowledge that patient preference information is an active and evolving research area.
 We continue to partner with patient groups, public-private partnerships, professional societies, and other stakeholders to advance the field.